Complaints Policy

 Record Keeping

 16.1 It is important that consistent, well-structured, concise and complete information is on file for current and future use.
+Recordkeeping, reporting, privacy and employment law obligations will be met when responding to complaints and concerns.

 16.2 Complainants will be provided with a copy of the record of the complaint.